 Both Ken King and Mike Radow, however, state that IDA had its own computing facility in the Sheffield Dairy building (Prentis Hall) on St Claire Place (125th Street).
 Ken says "the HPD worked very well at the Computer Center.
 Nevis bought an IBM 7044 dedicated to running it and moved it to Nevis so that they could run it 24 hours a day."
 Columbia cut off relations with the IDA in 1968.

 Part of the tape library.
 It became much fuller as the years passed.
 These are 10.5-inch (and smaller) reels of half-inch wide magnetic tape, probably 7-track.
-9-track tapes would come later, and after that tape cartridges, and eventually no tape at all.
+9-track tapes would come later, then IBM's Mass Storage System, and finally no tape at all.

 Another scene from the key punch room.
 Right center is an IBM Type 82 card sorter.
 To its left is a rack of control panels for one of the EAMs in the room, probably the 407 (but not the sorter, which was controlled by dials).

 |Columbia University Computing History||Frank da Cruz / firstname.lastname@example.org||This page created: February 2001||Last update: 26 March 2021|